anastaciakv/Kinoshka/README.md

 `API_KEY=your_api_key_value`

-The project is implemented using MVVM and [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/index.html) with Activities.
+The project is implemented using MVVM and DataBinding with Activities.